 The remote also scrambles the unlocking signal each time it is used, meaning that it can’t be cloned.
-You can enter your car without a key, pop your trunk, and start your car remotely from a quarter of a mile away, which is a low range compared to competing auto alarms.
+You can enter your car without a key, pop your trunk, and start your car remotely from a quarter of a mile away, which is a relatively low range.

 The alarm sounds with a Neo Revenger six-tone siren at 120 dB.
 Even if the siren is disabled, the carjacker will be stopped by the Failsafe Starter Kill, which disables the ignition.

-The system will set you back around $349.99.
+The system will set you back around $215.